Andri Snær Magnason: About

 Andri was born in Reykjavík on 14 July 1973.
 He has four children.

 Andri studied Icelandic Literature in the University of Iceland and finished his BA degree in 1997.
 At that time he had already published three books, two books of poetry and a short story collection.
-His poetry book, Bónus Poetry, a mythological journey through the isles of an Icelandic Bónus Supermarket, based on the Devine Comedy by Dante became a best seller in 1996.
+His poetry book, Bónus Poetry, a mythological journey through the isles of an Icelandic Bónus Supermarket, based on the Divine Comedy by Dante became a best seller in 1996.

 His children's book, Blue Planet, was the first children's book to receive the Icelandic Literary Prize and has been published in 30 countries.
 Blue Planet was a 2014 United Kingdom Literacy Association Book Award Winner, an Honor Book for the Nature Generation's 2013 Green Earth Book Award in Children's Fiction, and received the 2002 West Nordic Children's Book Prize and the Janusz Korczak Honorary Award in 2000.
 The play from the story has been staged in The National Theatre of Iceland, The City Theatre of Reykjavík, at YPT in Toronto, and the City Theatres of Aalborg in Denmark, Lahti and Waasa in Finland and Lucerne in Switzerland.

 His Sci-Fi novel, LoveStar, was chosen “Novel of the year” by Icelandic booksellers 2002, received the DV Literary Award and a nomination to the Icelandic Literary Prize, and was awarded the Philip K. Dick Award Special Citation of Excellence in 2013 and the Grand prix de l´imaginaire in 2016 as best foreign Science Fiction in France.

 In 2006 he published Dreamland - a Self Help Manual for a Frightened Nation, where he criticises the energy policy of the Icelandic government, marketing Iceland as a source of cheap hydro electricity for international aluminium corporations.
 At the time the Kárahnjúkar dam was being built in Eastern Iceland, damaging one of the last and largest intact wilderness in Europe.
 The book became a documentary film, Dreamland (2009 film) directed by Thorfinnur Gudnason, co-directed by Andri.

 Andri has collaborated with various artists in film, music, theatre, architecture, activism and design.
 Collaborators include múm, Högni, Anni Ólafsdóttir, Eivör Pálsdóttir, Björk, Þorleifur Arnarson, Valgeir Sigurðsson, Ásta Fanney, Bjarke Ingels and more..

 Andri was vice-president of The Icelandic Writers Union and a board member of The Culture House in Reykjavik.
 He has been active in the fight against the destruction of the Icelandic Highlands.

 In 2021, he won the Writers Award from the Icelandic National Broadcasting Service RÚV.